Skip to main content

 • Creating partnerships between universities, schools, and industry

-Find out more about the program or get involved by becoming or hosting a mentor.
+Learn more about the program and get involved today!

 ACER confirms the power of In2science peer mentoring!